 On 14th April 1912 RMS Titanic collided with an iceberg four days into her maiden voyage from Southampton, England to New York City.
 Just over two hours later, she laid to rest deep at the bottom of the Atlantic Ocean.

-Reaching depths of 4,000 metres in a specially designed titanium and carbon fibre submersible, guided by a crew of experts, you will glide over the ship’s deck with a glimpse of where the famous grand staircase was once set, capturing a view that very few have seen, or ever will.
+Reaching depths of 4,000 metres in a specially designed titanium and carbon fibre submersible, guided by a crew of experts, we will glide over the ship’s deck with a glimpse of where the famous grand staircase was once set, capturing a view that very few have seen, or ever will.

 Far fewer people have visited the wreck of the Titanic than the number who have been to space or summited Mt.
 Everest – this is a once-in-a-lifetime experience and an expedition designed only for those with a truly adventurous spirit.

 To discuss in more detail the opportunity to dive the Titanic please contact Elizabeth Ellis, Founder of Blue Marble Private, on email@example.com.